achary01su/ezQMMM2.0/README.md

   (rare but possible), no boundary bonds will be detected and no link atoms or charge corrections will be applied regardless of the chosen scheme.
 - **Z1, Z2, Z3 break charge neutrality.** These schemes zero charges without
   redistribution.
-Z1 removes only MM1, Z2 removes MM1 and all MM2 atoms, and
-  Z3 removes three shells.
-The larger the shell, the greater the charge imbalance introduced at the boundary.
+MM1 is the atom directly bonded to QM, MM2 is bonded to MM1, MM3 is bonded to MM2 — consecutive atoms along the covalent bond chain, not spatial shells.
+Z1 removes only MM1, Z2 removes MM1 and all MM2 atoms, and Z3 removes three consecutive MM atoms.
+The further along the chain, the greater the charge imbalance introduced.
 For systems with significant partial charges near the boundary this can noticeably affect the QM wavefunction.
-  RCD is preferred for production calculations; Z-schemes are useful for quick tests or non-polar boundaries where the missing charges have negligible electrostatic effect.
+RCD is preferred for production calculations;
+  Z-schemes are useful for quick tests or non-polar boundaries where the missing charges have negligible electrostatic effect.

 ### Supercell
 - **Orthorhombic boxes only.** The image tiling uses simple `n * L` offsets